dtomschitz/ngx-drawing-grid/README.md

  <img width="20%" height="20%" src="./logo.svg">
 </p>

+## Feature
+✅ Local Storage Support
+✅ Handles Simultaneous Requests
+✅ Automatic & Manual Cache Busting
+✅ Hackable

-A library for drawing and interacting seamless with a grid using the HTML5 canvas.
+A flexible and straightforward library for drawing and interacting seamless with a grid using the HTML5 canvas.

 ## Installation
 `npm install ngx-drawing-grid`